 David established the world’s first Master’s Degree in Advanced Surgery for Craniofacial surgeons, in conjunction with Macquarie University in Sydney.
 A Fellow of the Royal Colleges of Surgery in Edinburgh, England, Australasia and Thailand, he has been the head of the Australian Craniofacial Unit since 1975 and Professor of Craniofacial Surgery at the University of Adelaide since 2003.

 David has received numerous national and international Awards and was made a Companion of the Order of Australia in 1988.
 He has authored five books and has written over two hundred papers for local and international journal publications.
 He has supervised Doctoral candidates and has given conference presentations in thirty countries throughout Europe, America, Latin America and Asia.
 He was also named South Australian of the Year in 1990 and Achiever of the Year in 1992.
+More recently, David was named 2018 South Australian of the Year.

 ASSOCIATE PROFESSOR ELIZABETH LEANE RHODES SCHOLAR, OXFORD DOCTORATE, ACADEMIC, AUTHOR, TEACHER, ANTARCTIC SPECIALIST AND ALUMNUS OF AQUINAS COLLEGE